-Patrick Schwerdtfeger is a leading authority on global mega trends including self-employment and social media among others (listed below).
+Patrick Schwerdtfeger is a leading authority on global mega trends including business intelligence, self-employment and social media among others (listed below).
 Patrick is the author of the award-winning book Marketing Shortcuts for the Self-Employed (2011, Wiley) and a regular keynote speaker for Bloomberg TV.
-He has spoken at conferences and business events around the world, including destinations across North America, South America, Europe and Asia.
+He has spoken at conferences and business events around the world, including destinations across North America, South America, Europe, the Middle East and Asia.
 Business and geopolitical mega trends are converging and overlapping, bringing implications in every aspect of life and business, and Patrick is well known for his ability to break down complex subjects into accessible and understandable language.
-And with his dynamic and engaging speaking style, Patrick’s megatrends keynote is perfect as a high-level strategic and inspirational closing session for your upcoming event.
+And with his dynamic and engaging speaking style, Patrick’s megatrends keynote is perfect as a high-level strategic and inspirational opening or closing session for your upcoming event.
 More information about the prevailing megatrends and Patrick’s perspective on their business implications is listed below.

 - changing demographics (developed nations aging, baby booms in emerging economies)

 - higher productivity (automation and outsourcing leading to higher inequality)